shadow/shadow/docs/3-Simulation-Customization.md

   + _size_ (optional):
 the total amount of data transferred (read+write) by this node

+#### Dependencies (edges)

+Edges direct tgen from one action to the next. tgen will perform the above actions by starting at the start vertex and following the edges through the graph.
+By default, tgen will follow all outgoing edges from a vertex in parallel, thereby creating _multiple concurrent execution paths_ in the graph.

+Each edge may contain a 'weight' attribute with a floating point 'double' value, e.g., `weight="1.0"`.
+While tgen will follow all outgoing edges of a vertex for which no weight is assigned, tgen will choose and follow one and only one edge from the set of weighted outgoing edges of a vertex.
+A _single execution path_ can be maintained by assigning weights to all outgoing edges of a vertex.

+A weighted choice is used to select which weighted outgoing edge of a vertex to follow, based on the sum of weights of all weighted outgoing edges.
+Therefore, if all weighted outgoing edges have the same weight, the choice will essentially be a uniform random choice.

+Be warned that edge weights must be used carefully, especially when combined with the synchronize action.
+A synchronize action expects that all incoming edges will visit it, which may not be the case if weighted edges were used at some point in a path leading to the synchronize action.

 ### Customizing generator behaviors

-Given the above actions and parameters, simply python scripts can be used to generate behavior models using the networkx python module.
+Given the above actions and parameters, simple python scripts can be used to generate behavior models using the networkx python module.

 This script would generate a tgen configuration file for a client that: